 How We Print

 With most file formats (like JPG) it's impossible to have one art file where colors are pre-separated and print-ready.
 And since art often needs to be resized to fit the imprint areas of our products, we require that files sent to us be vector.
 Vector art can be resized without any loss of quality, because the graphics are created in programs (like Adobe Illustrator) which use mathematical formulas to determine shapes.
-This means the art is versatile, camera-ready, easy to edit, and can be scaled infinitely while retaining quality.
+This means the art is versatile, camera-ready, easy to edit, can have colors pre-separated into layers, and can be scaled infinitely while retaining quality.

 Vector art generally uses the following filetypes:

 If art is not vector, it's a raster graphic (bitmap).
 This is the most common type of digital image file.
-Raster files are the opposite of vector graphics: can't be resized without loss of quality, are often difficult to edit, and cannot be used for high-quality screen printing.
+Raster files are the opposite of vector graphics: can't be resized without loss of quality, are often difficult to edit, and generally cannot be used for high-quality screen printing.
 This is because raster images are displayed with individual pixels, not mathematical formulas, and pixels are resolution-dependent.
-Enlarging a raster graphic creates distortion and image artifacts.
-These types of art files must be converted or recreated using vector-art software like Adobe Illustrator.
+Resizing a raster graphic creates distortion and image artifacts.
+These types of art files must be converted or recreated using vector-art software like Adobe Illustrator, to ensure accuracy and high print quality.

 Raster (bitmap) art uses many filetypes.
 This includes, but is not limited to: